 This is an intentional design decision.
 Because of the way files are stored in Moodle 2.x, there is no need to include the files in the backup if you are planning to restore them to the same Moodle site.
-Leaving them out saves huge amounts of disc space and makes the backup procedure much faster.
+Leaving them out saves huge amounts of disk space and makes the backup procedure much faster.

 What data is not contained in course backups?

 By selecting all the options when setting up the backup you can include almost all the data in the course.
 However you should be aware of the fact that some things are not backed up:

 - Quiz questions are only backed up if at least one question from their category has been added to a quiz.

 - Scales are only backed up if they are used by at least one activity.

 - Users' passwords are not backed up when the "Include enrolled users" option is selected.

 - Glossary data